francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintC/us025/01.requirements-engineering/Readme.md

 **Input Data:**

-* Typed data:
-    *

 * Selected data:
-    *
+    * entry

 **Output Data:**

-* **Confirmation of cancel entry in the Agenda:**
+* **Confirmation of canceled entry in the Agenda:**
-  - A success notification confirming that the collaborator have been successfully registed.
+  - A success notification confirming that the entry is canceled.

 ### 1.6.
 System Sequence Diagram (SSD)